 Map showing Argyle County

-In February 1837 William and his brother in law, Paul Huon were granted leases to take up land at the crossing place on the Murray River.
+In February 1837, William and his brother-in-law, Paul Huon, were granted leases to take up land at the crossing place on the Murray River.
 (2)

-Sadly William Mitchell passed away before the move to Mungabareena and his eldest son, Thomas Mitchell, 19 years of age went in his place.
+Sadly, William Mitchell passed away before the move to Mungabareena and his eldest son, Thomas Mitchell, 19 years of age, went in his place.

-The following excerpt comes from the Australian Town and Country Journal of 29 October 1887 Titled; Hume, a Family of Pioneers
+The following excerpt comes from the Australian Town and Country Journal of 29 October 1887, Titled; Hume, a Family of Pioneers

 ‘The husband was a captain in the British army but sold his commission and came to Australia and embarked in sheep farming at Brisbane Meadow near Bungonia, in the neighbourhood of the Shoalhaven gullies.
 It was there he lost his life, in his too anxious care of his property.’
 (2.2)